Xqua/LEDMatrixHat/README.md

 Then the final touch up was to add some randomness into this, so that it would play a different animation randomly, and with blinks of the eyes to make it more lively.

-The sketch is in the folder: XXXXXXXXXXXXX
+The sketch files are included in the repository, anim.h contains the byte maps for the different animations, while the main program is under LEDmatrixHat.ino.